 Buy Art for You

 When building a collection, make sure that you are buying pieces that you will like to see every day.
-Trust that your taste will appeal to your guests as well, but buy with your own enjoyment as the highest priority.
+Trust that your taste will appeal to your guests as well, but buy with your enjoyment as the highest priority.
 It is noble to support local artists with your purchases, but don’t do so for pieces that you don’t enjoy.

 Plan for Expansion

-If you are just starting out with a collection and plan to expand it over time, plan ahead when deciding where to place pieces.
-If you are filling a wall space with paintings, for example, start hanging in the middle of the space and work outward in all directions.
+If you are just starting with a collection and plan to expand it over time, plan ahead when deciding where to place pieces.
+If you are filling a wall space with paintings, for example, start hanging them in the middle of the space and work outward in all directions.
 Not only will this keep the space looking great as the collection grows, but it will also prevent you from having to rehang paintings and patch walls as you go.

 Place Art Where It Can Be Seen

 You don’t want to strain to look at your art, so placing it near eye level is important in showcasing your selection.
 Experts recommend that pieces be centered around 64 inches off the ground, as a good compromise height for the average eye level between men and women.
 If you are decorating a dining room, though, you may wish to position items lower so they can be seen well when seated.
-For pictures you can obviously hang them at the desired level, but statuary and other three-dimensional pieces can be raised on plinths or built-out shelves if needed.
+For pictures, you can obviously hang them at the desired level, but statuary and other three-dimensional pieces can be raised on plinths or built-out shelves if needed.

 Provide Proper Illumination